Getting Started With Your Personal Plan

 Step 3: Configuring DNS records for your domain

 Once your domains have been added, it’s important to configure DNS records for them.
-Doing so ensures that people can reach your web site, send you email, and so on.
+This ensures people can reach your web site, send you email, and so on.

 The two most common records you’re likely to configure are